-1. Blessed is He who sent down the Criterion upon His Servant that he may be to the worlds a warner – (Holy Quran 25:1)
+Blessed is He who sent down the Criterion (Quran) upon His Servant that he may be to the worlds a warner –(Holy Quran 25:1)

 God sent the Quran to His servant and Prophet Muhammad (Peace be upon him) through His angel Gabriel distributed within 23 years.
-It has been tought to the Prophet’s disciple, where some of them memorized it, others kept on writing it.
+It has been taught to the Prophet’s disciples, where some of them memorized it, others kept on writing it.
 Then it was collected in one book immediately after the Prophet’s death.
-And through all ages, there have been many Muslims who memorized the Quran, and those who memorized the Quran had tests to make sure that they thorougly memorized it.
+And through all ages, there have been many Muslims who memorized the Quran, and those who memorized the Quran had tests to make sure that they thoroughly memorized it.
 And it has been transmitted through generations that way, simultaneously with writing.

 This is a link for a full Quran translation.

 Which is the documentation of the Prophet Muhammad ﷺ’s life, quotes and deeds, what he did, the things he told us to do and not to do, and every Muslim must follow him as God told us in the Quran:

 Say, [O Muhammad], “If you should love Allah, then follow me, [so] Allah will love you and forgive your sins.
 And Allah is Forgiving and Merciful.”(Holy Quran 3:31)

 The word “Say” in the above verse is directed to Prophet Muhammad ﷺ.
 Allah also says in the Quran: